-The high electron density is likely to lead to a high ionization parameter, and this is born out by our fits (Figure 9).
+The high electron density is likely to lead to a high ionization parameter (see Fig. 9).
 Indeed, the 8 o'clock arc lies close to the maximum ionization parameter in the CL01 models, and its electron density is well above the value assumed ($n_e = 100 \text{ cm}^{-3}$) in the CL01 model calculations.
 For this reason, we prefer to focus on the n_e determination which is independent of this and which implies a higher ionization parameter for this galaxy relative to nearby objects.